u20p17/WLED/usermods/KNX_IP/README_KNX_DEBUG.md

 - Network IP change handling and GA registration rebuild events

 ## Performance Impact
-With debug disabled (default) only critical warnings (e.g. invalid GA strings) still print.
+With debug disabled (default) only warning lines (e.g. invalid GA / PA strings, sanity checks) still print using the WARN macros.
 Enabling debug:
 - Increases flash usage slightly (format strings + code)
 - Adds additional Serial I/O (can slow loop if baud is low)
 - Should not materially affect KNX timing, but for maximum performance keep it disabled in production